Showing 1 - 10 of 23 results

 This thanksgiving classic gets a healthier makeover with a few small adjustments.
 First, we use heart-healthy extra virgin olive oil instead of butter, and stick with just 2 tablespoons.
 Low-sodium chicken or vegetable stock and salt-free poultry seasoning keep the sodium down, and fresh herbs add a nice punch of flavor.
 Finally, to build your diabetes-friendly Thanksgiving plate, be sure to watch your portion sizes!
 To make things easier, you can prepare everything a day in advance, and bake just before serving.

-Brussels Sprouts With Oranges
+Brussels Sprouts with Oranges

 Brussels sprouts and oranges create a colorful, sweet-and-savory side dish that will make a beautiful addition to a Thanksgiving or holiday meal.